Inception-framework/debugger/README.md

     Host# echo "10.42.0.129    sab4z" >> /etc/hosts
     Host# /etc/init.d/dnsmasq reload

-If needed, for instance to avoid conflicts, you can change the Ethernet MAC address of your Zybo from the U-Boot command line:
+If needed, for instance to avoid conflicts, you can [change the Ethernet MAC address of your Zybo](#TipsChangeEthAddr).

-    Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
-    ...
-    Hit any key to stop autoboot:  0
-    Zynq> printenv ethaddr
-    ethaddr=00:0a:35:00:01:81
-    Zynq> setenv ethaddr aa:bb:cc:dd:ee:ff
-    Zynq> saveenv
-    Saving Environment to SPI Flash...
-    SF: Detected S25FL128S_64K with page size 256 Bytes, erase size 64 KiB, total 16 MiB Erasing SPI flash...Writing to SPI flash...done

-The new Ethernet MAC address has been changed and stored in the on-board SPI Flash memory, from where it will be read again by U-Boot the next time we reboot the board.

 ## <a name="FurtherFileTransfer"></a>Transfer files from host PC to Zybo without a network interface